Salp: Distribution

 Salps are common in equatorial, temperate, and cold seas, where they can be seen at the surface, singly or in long, stringy colonies.
 The most abundant concentrations of salps are in the Southern Ocean (near Antarctica), where they sometimes form enormous swarms, often in deep water, and are sometimes even more abundant than krill.
 Since 1910, while krill populations in the Southern Ocean have declined, salp populations appear to be increasing.
-Salps have been seen in increasing numbers along the coast of Washington.
+Salps have been seen in increasing numbers along the coast of Washington, United States.

 Life cycle

 Salps have a complex life cycle, with an obligatory alternation of generations.
 Both portions of the life cycle exist together in the seas—they look quite different, but both are mostly transparent, tubular, gelatinous animals that are typically between 1 and 10 cm long.
 The solitary life history phase, also known as an oozooid, is a single, barrel-shaped animal that reproduces asexually by producing a chain of tens to hundreds of individuals, which are released from the parent at a small size.